nov/jose-php/README.md

 # Copyright

-Copyright © 2013 GREE Inc. See LICENSE for details.
+Copyright &copy; 2013 GREE Inc. See LICENSE for details.